 The Club audit is a self-reported evaluation of your Club’s financial status, which serves to ensure that Clubs are accountable and transparent in their handling of Club money.
-Completion of the Club audit requires the completion of the Club Audit Form as well as the submission of your original receipts and other documentation for two years in case they are requested by the Club Auditor.
+Completion of the Club audit requires submitting the Club Audit Form.
+Additionally, you should keep all original receipts and other documentation for two years in case they are requested by the Club Auditor.

 No late applications will be accepted.
 If you turn in a late application, it will result in an audit score of zero.
 Please submit at least a few hours before the deadline in case of any potential server issues.
 Note that both the Club Audit Form and your original receipts must be submitted online before the deadline in order for your audit to be considered complete.